Documentation

 - No accounts - no sign-up, no login, no tracking

-- No data collection - Sentinel doesn't collect analytics, usage data, or any information about you
+- No analytics - Sentinel doesn't collect usage data or any information about you

 FAQ